FenixProtocol/fenix-core/docs/integration/voter_compound_emission/CompoundEmissionExtension_IntegrationForKeeper.md

 Triggers the compounding of emissions for multiple users in a single batch operation.
 This includes:
 1. Claiming rewards from gauges for each user.
 2. Optionally claiming additional rewards via a Merkl proof.
-3. Locking the portion of emissions allocated for veNFT locks according to each user's configuration.
+3. Locking the portion of emissions allocated to veNFT locks according to each user's configuration.
+4. Sending the portion of emissions allocated to bribe pools to their respective targets.

 **Parameters:**
 - **claimsParams_**: An array of `ClaimParams` structs, where each struct contains the following fields: